 Lying may also be indirect through vagueness and/or omission of material information though everything else said is true.
 For example, a cheater might say he or she was working late or at the gym, but not admit to an adulterous rendezvous.

-This isn’t denial that’s unconscious, like not realizing you’ve being abused, have an addiction, or are avoiding facing difficult truths.
+This isn’t denial that’s unconscious, like not realizing you’ve been abused, have an addiction, or are avoiding facing difficult truths.
 This is conscious denial to disclaim knowledge of promises, agreements, and behavior.
 Denial also includes minimization and rationalization or excuses.

 The manipulator acts as if you’re making a big deal over nothing or rationalizes and excuses his or her actions to make you doubt yourself or even to gain your sympathy.